- SAP has relentlessly promoted HANA, but HANA has not paid off; it is more of a liability for both customers and eventually for SAP.

 Introduction to SAP’s Investment in HANA

-SAP has made a tremendous investment into marketing HANA.
-At the time it the strategy was originated, it was thought to become a stunning success those Hasso Plattner and by those loyal to him.
-You will learn what SAP’s main focus on SAP HANA means for the marketplace and for the messaging that has come from SAP, and how this messaging has been interpreted and reacted to by customers.
+SAP has made a tremendous investment in marketing HANA.
+At the time the strategy was originated, it was thought to become a stunning success those Hasso Plattner and by those loyal to him.
+You will learn what SAP’s primary focus on SAP HANA means for the marketplace and for the messaging that has come from SAP, and how this messaging has been interpreted and reacted to by customers.

 A Brief History of SAP HANA